goderyu/obsidian-blueprint-renderer/README.md

 - ✅ **100% Compatibility**: Directly uses original render.js and render.css
 - ✅ **Zero Refactoring Risk**: Avoids complex TypeScript refactoring
 - ✅ **Complete Functionality**: Supports all node types, connections, and interactions
-- ✅ **Lightweight**: main.js is only 5.9KB, significantly simplified
 - ✅ **Easy Maintenance**: Simple architecture, easy to understand and maintain

 ### How It Works